-Carrie Underwood Reveals Her 4-Year-Old Son’s Adorable First Crush On Her Tour Mate
+Carrie Underwood Reveals Her 4-Year-Old Son’s Adorable First Crush On Her Tourmate

 “I seriously could’ve cried.
 My heart just about exploded,” Marlow wrote with a crying emoji.

 “Y’all raised the sweetest boy!” she continued to Underwood.
 “Goes to show what a great example you and your hubby set for your boys.”
-She then added the hashtag #newtourboyfriend.

 Carrie’s fans were equally impressed with little Isaiah’s manners as he tried to impress the “Friends Don’t” singer.
 Many responded to the initial message by gushing over the little guy, who celebrated his fourth birthday in February.